zephyrproject-rtos/zephyr/doc/reference/logging/index.rst

 When logging is enabled it impacts stack usage of the context that uses logging API.
 If stack is optimized it may lead to stack overflow.
 Stack usage depends on mode and optimization.
 It also significantly varies between platforms.
-In general, when :kconfig:`CONFIG_LOG_MODE_DEFERRED` is used stack usage is smaller since logging is limited to creating and storing log message.
+In general, when :kconfig:option:`CONFIG_LOG_MODE_DEFERRED` is used stack usage is smaller since logging is limited to creating and storing log message.
-When :kconfig:`CONFIG_LOG_MODE_IMMEDIATE` is used then log message is processed by the backend which includes string formatting.
+When :kconfig:option:`CONFIG_LOG_MODE_IMMEDIATE` is used then log message is processed by the backend which includes string formatting.
 In case of that mode, stack usage will depend on which backends are used.